Ten Most Frequently Asked Questions About the HPV Vaccine

 4) Why doesn’t the vaccine protect against ALL strains of HPV?Open or CloseHuman papilloma viruses share some common structural proteins, but each strain also differs from one another.
-The vaccine is made against certain proteins that are different on each type of virus.
+The vaccine is made against certain proteins that are different on each type of virus and are found on the outside of the virus (the viral shell) because the outside of the virus is what our immune system sees.
 Because of this, the vaccine only provides protection against a limited number of strains.
-A vaccine that targeted a protein common to all human papilloma viruses would, in theory, provide protection against all strains, but such a vaccine has yet to be created.
+A vaccine that targeted a protein that is identical in all human papilloma viruses would, in theory, provide protection against all strains, but such a vaccine has yet to be created.

 If you want to get into the details about differences between various strains of HPV, take a look at this paper: